valhuber/LogicBank/README.md

 <figure><img src="images/overview/rules-vs-code.png" width="800"></figure>

 ## What - Use Logic Bank to declare Spreadsheet-like Rules - 40X More Concise
-Logic Bank introduces rules that are 40X more concise than legacy code.
+Logic Bank introduces rules that are 40X more concise than legacy code ([see it here]().
 That's because rules are all about "what", spreadsheet-like expressions that automate the tedious "how":

 <figure><img src="images/overview/cocktail-logic-bank.png" width="800"></figure>

 Logic Bank is fully integrated with Python:
 * **Declare** rules as shown above
-* **Extend** rules with Python (rule on line xx invokes the Python function on line yy)
+* **Extend** rules with Python (rule on line 45 invokes the Python function on line 26)
 * **Manage** use your IDE (PyCharm, VSCode etc for code completion, debugging, etc) and source control

 ## Architecture